onyxgrid/xCalligraph/README.md

-xCall-event-watcher tracks the ICON Blockchain for xCall events.
+xCall-Event-Watcher tracks the ICON Blockchain for xCall events.
 Especially sendMessage events.
 Triggers a executeCall tx when a sendMessage event is found.

 If you hook up a wallet with funds to the watcher it will automatically send the executeCall tx.